darinjbrown/634-final2.0/README.md

 ## Additional Notes
 - The application uses Amadeus test environment for flight data
+- The in-memory H2 database is reset with each application restart; all user data and searches will be lost
 - CORS is configured to allow requests from `http://localhost:3000` and `http://localhost:3001`
 - The database automatically initializes with sample data for testing
+- A test admin account (AdminTester/Test634) is created automatically on startup

 ## Troubleshooting
 - If `mvnw` is not recognized, ensure you are in the correct directory and the Maven Wrapper files exist